Alaji.com

 Happy relationships

 Maybe not what you expect to read about happy relationships.
 No sugar and honey, no compromises that only work until the next conflict.
 Instead, let's talk about three uncompromising fundamentals: mutual respect, morality, and jealousy.
-First and foremost, you must communicate clearly and without reserve.
+First and foremost, you absolutely need clear communication, without reservation or omissions.

 A quick refresher about the difference between ethics and morality, as that is often misunderstood as being the same thing:

 Human ethics protects humans from each other's behavior.
 Mutual respect being the foundation.
-Morals are personal beliefs that only affect others who share the same morality (like a religion), but no one else!
+Morals are personal beliefs that only affect others who share the same morality, such as religion or culture, but no one else!
+It is unethical to expect other people to live by your own beliefs.

 The three fundamentals

-Second, morality: a set of personal beliefs and values received from a young age, most often from an old book.
-There are as many moralities as there are variations of those old books.
+Morality: a set of personal beliefs and values usually acquired from a young age, most often rules from an old book.
+There are as many moralities as there are variations of old books.
 Morality is deeply rooted in one's character and behavior.
-Most moralities being absolute and uncompromising, it does not bode well happy relationships where the morialities are different.
-Example above!
+Most moralities being absolute and uncompromising, it does not bode well for happy relationships where the moralities are different as discussed above.

-Third, jealousy: A human emotion triggered by fear of losing ownership or control of someone or something.
-It is not specific to monogamous people; even openly sharing non-monogamous people may sometimes feel jealousy instead of the expected compersion.
+Jealousy: A human emotion triggered by fear of losing ownership or control of someone or something.
+It is not exclusive to monogamous people; even openly sharing non-monogamous people may sometimes feel jealousy instead of the expected compersion.
 Traditional advice to deal with jealousy points to self-awareness, mindfulness, expressing feelings, etc., but fails to point to the root cause: ownership and control.
-And that takes us right back to ethics, where ownership of another person is clearly unethical.
-Are you in an ethical relationship?
+And that takes us right back to the difference between morality and ethics, where ownership of another person is absolutely unethical.
+A morality that dictates ownership or control is unethical.

 Jealousy is keeping the bird in the cage, compersion is to let the bird be free and enjoy watching its freedom and happiness.